As a matter of fact, the Apostle Paul nowhere mentioned having the ability to heal when speaking of his companions who

 "Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me—to keep me from exalting myself!
 Concerning this I implored the Lord three times that it might leave me.
 And He has said to me, “My grace is sufficient for you, for power is perfected in weakness.”
 Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me.
 Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong."
 (2 Corinthians 12:7-10)

-To spell matters out more bluntly, it should be mentioned that he had requested prayer and recommended the use of medicine:
+To spell matters out more bluntly, Paul had requested prayer and recommended the use of medicine to Timothy:

 "No longer drink water exclusively, but use a little wine for the sake of your stomach and your frequent ailments."
 (1 Timothy 5:23)

-If sign gifts were supposed to remain operative after the ministry of the twelve apostles, then it surely is strange how Paul could not miraculously heal the individuals that he mentioned in his epistles.
+If sign gifts were supposed to remain operative after the ministry of the twelve apostles, then it surely is strange how Paul could not miraculously heal individuals that he mentioned in his epistles.
 It would be nonsense to suggest that he lacked the faith in God to perform supernatural works.

-This health and wealth teaching that is prevalent among charismatics is not only unbiblical, but also spiritually dangerous because countless Christians throughout history have passed away due to organic diseases.
-While it is one thing to say that all healing comes from God, it is quite another to say that He promises to heal all of our diseases in this life.
-The latter idea is dangerous because it could result in apostatizing just because his or her health continues to deteriorate.
+This health and wealth teaching that is prevalent among charismatics is not only unbiblical, but also spiritually dangerous.
+Countless Christians throughout church history have passed away due to organic diseases.
+While it is one thing to say that all healing comes from God, it is quite another to say that He promises to take away all our problems in this life.
+What if a man renounces his faith just because his health continues to deteriorate?